88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 I love the freedom it gives me to uncover issues in creative ways.
 I

-dive in headfirst, trust my instincts, and see what breaks.
-I'm motivated
+jump in, trust my instincts, and see what breaks.
+I'm motivated by

 Identifying Risks: QA That Considers Business Impact

-Instead of simply saying, "Here's a bug, this doesn't work."
+finding the bugs.
+Instead of saying, "Here's a bug, this doesn't work."

 I ask, "How might users react?
 How could this affect the company?"